Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Damage = Melee damage x Fragile melee multiplier
 			// Example: Damage = 100.0 x 1.5 (150.0)
 			// Note: Use the value "1.0" to disable this setting.
 (Melee damage x 1.0 = Melee damage)
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1.0
 			// Maximum: 999999.0
 			"Fragile Melee Multiplier"		"1.5"

+			// The mode of the Mutant Tank's damage and speed boosts.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0:
+			// Mutant Tank's damage = Claw/rock damage + Fragile damage boost
+			// Mutant Tank's speed = Run speed + Fragile speed boost
+			// 1:
+			// Mutant Tank's damage = Fragile damage boost
+			// Mutant Tank's speed = Fragile speed boost "Fragile Mode"				"0"

+			// The Mutant Tank's speed boost value when fragile.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 3.0
+			"Fragile Speed Boost"			"1.0"
 		}
 	}
 }